JJediny/OpenStandards/README.md

 # OpenStandards
-A curation of various standards, specs, schemas
+A curation of various standards, specifications, and schemas used in the US Government